darroyolpz/Liquidations/README.md

 ## Slippage

 From the example above, the price difference from the price before buying ($10) and the price after the purchase ($10.10) is called slippage.
-Having slippage in a market buy order is bad, since it worsen your position entry.
+Having slippage in a market order is bad, since it worsen your position entry.

-This is mainly cause because there are few orders worth in the books, also known as liquidity.
+This is mainly cause because there are few orders worth in the books, also known as **liquidity**.
 A very liquid market is the one where you can market buy massive positions size without experiencing too much slippage.

 ## Buy and sell

-So the million dollar question: why people buy or sell something?
+So the million dollar question: **Why people buy or sell something?**

-Answer is simple: they buy because they expect the price of that asset to grow, and they sell because they expect the price to drop.
+Answer is simple: They buy because they expect the price of that asset to grow, and they sell because they expect the price to drop.

 For every buyer there needs to be a seller, and vice versa.
 So if you want to buy $10M you need someone to sell it to you.
-If there is no much orders in the market, you need to engineer liquidity.
+If there is no much orders in the market, you need to **engineer liquidity**.

 ## Retail and institutional traders